asyncapi/generator/docs/installation-guide.md

 weight: 20
 ---

-You can use the Generator library to generate whatever you want in your event-driven architecture apps.
+You can use the generator library to generate whatever you want in your event-driven architecture apps.
 Find your preferred method below:
 - [AsyncAPI CLI](#asyncapi-cli)
 - [Use the Generator Library in Node.js Apps](#2-use-the-generator-library-in-your-nodejs-apps)